doctypehuman/sql/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

  In the process of learning something, it is best if you can reproduce what you learnt.
 Keeping this mantra in mind, I have decided to share what I have learnt about SQL Fundamentals.
 The project is broken into modules.
 Each module has different topics that are covered.
 I will try to include exercises that I have come across as a reference for you.
 As of now please consider that to be out of scope.
-For free exercises you can check out [W3Schools.](www.w3schools.com) That is where I have learnt the basics from.
+For free exercises you can check out [W3Schools.](www.w3schools.com) That is where I have learnt the basics.
 I am passing on all of the information so that you do not have to pay to learn.
 You might still need to pay for a certificate but if you are just starting out and want to get notes, this project should suffice.